bwz3rbot/SnootyScrape/README.md

 **Result:**

-Invoking this function will query pushshift comment data with your chosen params and will paginate 1 single time.
+Invoking this function will query pushshift comment data with your chosen params and will paginate 1 single time, producing 10 results - or 2 pages containing 5 results each.

 It will then funnel your data through Sentiment and then persist it to the DB for you to do with what you please.